hyperledger-archives/composer/site/docs/tasks/genapp.md

 ?
 Short description: Test Concerto project
 ?
 Author name: Sophie Black
 ?
 Author email: sophie@ampretia.com
 ?
-NPM Module name of the Business Network to connect to: @ibm/digitalproperty-network ?
+NPM Module name of the Business Network to connect to: digitalproperty-network ?
 Is the name in NPM registry the same as the Business Network Identifier?: Yes ?
 What is the Connection Profile to use? defaultProfile ?
 Enrollment id: WebAppAdmin